DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 ### **Task 4:** **Create calculated columns**

 In this task you will add additional columns to enable filtering and grouping by different time periods.
 You will also create a calculated column to control the sort order of other columns.

+*For your convenience, all DAX definitions in this lab can be copied from the snippets file, located in **D:\DA100\Labs\05-create-dax-calculations-in-power-bi-desktop\Assets\Snippets.txt**.*

 1. On the **Table Tools** contextual ribbon, from inside the **Calculations** group, click **New Column**.